Practitioners

 Land Swaps

-Can wilderness areas be de-designated?
+Can wilderness areas be undesignated?
 While there has never yet been a wholesale removal of a wilderness from the National Wilderness Preservation System, land swaps and boundary adjustments are neither frequent nor uncommon.
 The Wilderness Act does include language allowing development of "reservoirs, water-conservation works, power projects, transmission line, and other facilities needed in the public interest..."
 In some cases when such public interest developments have occurred, Congress has removed the area in question from the wilderness and added an equal or greater number of acres to the same wilderness or to a wilderness nearby.
-While some argue that not all wilderness acres are equal, these types of land swaps can both impact and benefit wilderness character, depending on each unique situation.
+While some argue that not all wilderness acres are equal, these types of land swaps can both impact and benefit wilderness character, depending on the context of each situation.

 Why Some Wildlands Are Not Designated as Wilderness